junxit/us-congress-bills-111/metadata.md

 - 2009-07-10 — Introduced in House
 - 2009-07-10 — Introduced in House
 - 2009-07-10 — Referred to the House Committee on Financial Services.
+- 2009-09-15 — Considered under suspension of the rules. (consideration: CR H9527-9529)
+- 2009-09-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3179.
+- 2009-09-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-15 — Mr. Moore (KS) moved to suspend the rules and pass the bill, as amended.
+- 2009-09-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9528)
+- 2009-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9528)